 I've helped many people with red anxiety blotches fight their symptoms.
 I tell them all to start at my free 7 minute anxiety test.
 It's a symptoms questionnaire to better understand your anxiety in order to come up with a better solution.

-So if you're ready to cure you're anxiety, start here.
+So if you're ready to cure you're anxiety, start the anxiety test here.